 * Brent crude up above $40 per barrel

-The European Central Bank, which will meet later this week, is expected to increase its stimulus program.
+Investors were also looking to the European Central Bank, which will make a decision on its monetary policy on Thursday and is expected to increase its stimulus program.

 While the U.S. Federal Reserve is not expected to raise interest rates at its meeting on March 15-16, the central bank has said it is on track to raise rates gradually this year.

-Chipotle Mexican Grill were down 2.6 percent at $511.73.
-The company, already reeling from several food-borne illnesses, temporarily shut a Massachusetts restaurant after four employees fell sick.
+Chipotle Mexican Grill lost 3.78 percent.
+Already reeling from several food-borne illnesses, the company temporarily shut a Massachusetts restaurant after four employees fell sick.

-The S&P 500 index showed 17 new 52-week highs and one new low, while the Nasdaq recorded 23 new highs and 20 new lows.
-(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Anil D'Silva)
+The S&P 500 index showed 27 new 52-week highs and one new low, while the Nasdaq recorded 43 new highs and 36 new lows.
+(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski)